 that includes all reads where a V(D)J recombination (or an unexpected recombination, with

 This file will be relatively small (a few kB or MB) and can be taken again as an input for Vidjil or for other programs.

-./vidjil-algo -c segment -g germline/homo-sapiens.g -2 -3 -d -x 50 demo/Stanford_S22.fasta # Detailed V(D)J designation, including multiple D, and CDR3 detection on the first 50 reads, without clone clustering # (this is slow and should only be used for testing, or on a small file)
+./vidjil-algo -c designations -g germline/homo-sapiens.g -2 -3 -d -x 50 demo/Stanford_S22.fasta # Detailed V(D)J designation, including multiple D, and CDR3 detection on the first 50 reads, without clone clustering # (this is not as efficient as '-c clones')

 ./vidjil-algo -c germlines -g germline/homo-sapiens.g demo/Stanford_S22.fasta # Output statistics on the number of occurrences of k-mers of the different germlines